winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 144\.
 “The Brahma King knelt on his right knee and saluted the Buddha with his palms together.
 He said, ‘Please, Bhagavān, use this time to teach the Dharma!
 These sentient beings today have weakened their defilements, their faculties are strong, they’re respectful, and they are readily educated.
 Fearing the afterlife and having no salvation from misdeeds, they can desist from their evil ways and be born in good destinies.’
 {:#p144}

 145\.
 “That Buddha told the Brahma King, ‘So it is, so it is!
 It’s as you say.
 I just thought to myself while in a quiet place, “The correct Dharma that I’ve attained is profound and subtle.
 If I taught it to others, they surely wouldn’t understand, and I’d be troubled by it.
 So, I’ll remain silent, not wanting to teach the Dharma.
 I’ve gone through countless eons of hardship without quitting and cultivated the unsurpassed practice.
 Now, I’ve won this hard to get Dharma for the first time.
 If I taught it to lustful, hateful, and ignorant sentient beings, they surely wouldn’t put it into practice.
 It would be pointless and wearisome.
 This teaching is subtle and contradicts the world.
-Sentient beings who are defiled by desire and benighted by foolishness can’t be confident about it.
-Brahma King, I observe this to be so.
+Sentient beings who are defiled by desire and benighted by foolishness can’t be confident about it.”
+Brahma King, I observed this to be so.
 That’s why I’ve remained silent and don’t want to teach the Dharma.’
 {:#p145}

 146\.
 “The Brahma King repeated his entreaty three times in earnest: ‘Bhagavān, if the Dharma isn’t taught now, then it’ll be very sad when the world is destroyed.
 Please, Bhagavān, take this time to expound it.
 Don’t let sentient beings fall to other destinies!’